mayaanne/foundations/sprint-3/js-learn-basics-course.md

 - Variables and Object types
 - Datatypes
-- Maniupating strigs, arrays, objects
+- Manipulating strings, arrays and objects
 - Using comments in code
 - If/else statements
 - Switch statements